Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/genomic-region.md

 # Browse a genomic region

-In order to find your region of interest, you must first use the Species selector to choose your species of interest.
+In order to find your region of interest, you must first use the Species selector app to choose your species genome of interest.

 ![](../../img/id-species-selector.svg)

-You can then find your region of interest using the Genome browser:
+You can then find your location of interest using the Genome browser:

 ![](../../img/id-genome-browser.svg)

-You can search by either genome coordinates or genes.
+You can search by genes.